Also see Computer Humor, Internet, Computer Pages, and Email

 Thank you for calling Technical Support.
 All of our technicians are currently busy helping people even less competent than you, so please hold for the next available technician.
 The waiting time is now estimated at between fifteen minutes and eternity.
-In order to expedite your call, please punch your 63-digit product identification number onto your phone touch pad, followed by your product serial number, which can be found in a secret compartment inside your computer where, for security purposes, is printed in the smallest typeface known to mankind.
+In order to expedite your call, please punch your 63-digit product identification number onto your phone touch pad, followed by your product serial number, which can be found in a secret compartment inside your device where, for security purposes, it is printed in the smallest typeface known to mankind.
 Do that now.

 A 90s Bedtime Prayer

 and send the mail in a little while.

 Then gather the news before the dawn

 and all the scores from fans long gone.

 The AC is set to cut back on cool;